 Jaleo

-Inside it is bright and vibrant and the low banquets make it feel like an open and friendly space.
-Known for their authentic Paella, they have daisy specials with unique flavor combinations and speciality meats.
+Jaleo is also known for its authentic paella, in fact, it is one of the first specialized paella kitchens in the U.S. They have daisy specials with unique flavor combinations and specialty meats.
 This is a fantastic place to come with a group of friends, as an entire pan of Paella can serve 8.

-- Opening Hours: Sun – Thurs 5pm – 10pm, Fri & Sat 5pm-11pm
+• Opening Hours: Sun – Thurs 5pm – 10pm, Fri & Sat 5pm-11pm

-- Price Range: $$$
+• Price Range: $$$

-- Cuisine: Spanish
+• Cuisine: Spanish

-- Atmosphere: Friendly
+• Atmosphere: Friendly

-- Specialties: Paella
+• Specialties: Paella

 Momofuku

-Drawing influence from all over the world, including the United States, Korea and Japan.
-Founded by celebrity 2 star Michelin chef David Chang in 2016, the chef has been credited with the rise of contemporary Asian-American cuisine.
-Momofuku, which started life as a New York cult favorite, has a modern Asian-themed restaurant that serves up whimsical versions of age-old dishes.
+Drawing influence from all over the world, including the United States, Korea, and Japan.
+Founded by celebrity and Two-Michelin-Star Chef David Chang in 2016, the chef has been credited with the rise of contemporary Asian-American cuisine.

-- Location: Level 2, Boulevard Tower
+• Location: Level 2, Boulevard Tower

-- Opening Hours: Lunch: Daily 11am – 3pm, Dinner: Sun – Thurs 5pm – 10pm Fri & Sat 5pm – 11pm
+• Opening Hours: Lunch: Daily 11am – 3pm, Dinner: Sun – Thurs 5pm – 10pm Fri & Sat 5pm – 11pm

-- Price Range: $$$
+• Price Range: $$$

-- Cuisine: Asian
+• Cuisine: Asian

-- Atmosphere: Group friendly
+• Atmosphere: Group friendly

-- Specialties: Buns and sharing meal
+• Specialties: Buns and sharing meal

 The Henry

-The Henry’s signature dishes include a short rib eggs Benedict, served on potato cakes and salmon served with a lemon beurre blanc.
+Henry’s signature dishes include a short rib eggs Benedict, served on potato cakes and salmon served with a lemon beurre blanc.
 For breakfast, try their egg dishes or their Irish oats.
 If you want something more decadent, their cinnamon roll French toast is famous.

-Lunch and dinner options include comfort foods like deep-fried macaroni and beer cheese, a build-your-own-burger menu and chicken pot pie.
+Lunch and dinner options include comfort foods like deep-fried macaroni and beer cheese, a build-your-own-burger menu, and chicken pot pie.
 There is also a range of tasty milkshakes that will take you back to your childhood.

-- Location: Level 1, Boulevard Tower
+• Location: Level 1, Boulevard Tower

-- Opening Hours: Mon – Wed | 10pm – 2pm, Thurs – Sun 11pm – 2pm
+• Opening Hours: Mon – Wed | 10pm – 2pm, Thurs – Sun 11pm – 2pm

-- Price Range: $$
+• Price Range: $$

-- Cuisine: American
+• Cuisine: American

-- Atmosphere: Casual
+• Atmosphere: Casual

-- Specialties: Signature Short Rib Benedict and Henry’s Big Brioche French Toast
+• Specialties: Signature Short Rib Benedict and Henry’s Big Brioche French Toast

 Scarpetta